synapsecns/synapse-contracts/contracts/vault/Bridge.md

 3. `amount` is total amount bridged, including bridge fee, in `token` decimals precision.
 4. `fee` is bridge fee, in `token` decimals.
 5. `isMint` refers to whether tokens needs to be minted or withdrawn by `Vault`.
-6. `bridgedSwapParams` specifies the parameters for swapping bridged token, if needed.
+6. `swapParams` specifies the parameters for swapping bridged token, if needed.
 Otherwise, it's empty (see `SwapParams` section above).
 7. `kappa` refers to a unique bridge transaction parameter.
 Only one transaction with a given kappa will be accepted by the Vault.